Colorectal Cancer Screening

 • Cost.

-Talk with your healthcare provider about when you should start having routine screenings done and what test would be best for you.
+Talk with your provider about when you should start having routine screenings done and what test would be best for you.

-The American Cancer Society (ACS), the US Multi-Society Task Force on Colorectal Cancer (USMSTF), and the American College of Radiology have developed guidelines for screening.
+The American Cancer Society (ACS), the US Multi-Society Task Force on Colorectal Cancer (USMSTF), and the American College of Radiology have made guidelines for screening.
 Below are the tests that are available, how they are done, and how well they work.

 Screening with Stool Testing

-Fecal Occult Blood Testing
+Fecal Occult Blood Testing (FOBT)

 • The test must be done on two or three bowel movements that are consecutive (one after the other).

-Fecal Immunochemical Test
+Fecal Immunochemical Test (FIT)

-Stool DNA Testing
+Multi-targeted Stool DNA and RNA Testing

-Stool DNA Testing (sDNA) checks to see if there are DNA changes in the bowel that mean there are cancer or adenomas present.
-These cells contain abnormal DNA, which is shed from the lining of the bowel and passed in the stool.
-Since each cancer can have different DNA changes, the test looks for a few abnormalities but does not detect all the possible DNA changes found in different people.
-So, some tumors are not detected.
-While the stool blood detection tests use a small sample of stool, for sDNA, the whole stool specimen is needed.
+Stool DNA Testing (mt-sDNA) and Stool RNA Testing (mt-sRNA) are multi-targeted (mt) tests.
+This means they can test for different DNA and RNA changes and look for blood in your stool.
+Cancer cells or adenomas (pre-cancers) have abnormal DNA or RNA, which is shed from the lining of your bowel and passed in your stool.
+Since each cancer can have different DNA and RNA changes, the test looks for a few abnormalities but does not detect all the possible changes found in different people.
+Some tumors may not be detected.
+While the stool blood detection tests use a small sample of stool, the whole stool specimen is needed for these DNA and RNA tests. mt-sDNA and mt-sRNA can be tested using an at-home testing kit that your provider can order for you.

 Screening with Endoscopy

-Endoscopy uses a camera on the end of a thin, flexible tube to view the bowel and look for any polyps or tumors.
+Endoscopy uses a camera on the end of a thin, flexible tube to view your bowel and look for any polyps or tumors.
 There are two types of endoscopy used for colorectal cancer screening: sigmoidoscopy and colonoscopy.

 Sigmoidoscopy